edwardelson/financial-model/README.md

 This is a collection of notebooks for quantitative finance.

-1. Time Series Analysis Template covers a three step analysis that one typically needs to perform on time series data.
-See accompanying blog post at https://eekosasih.medium.com/time-series-analysis-template-297a965b42ab.
+1. Univariate Time Series Analysis Template covers a three step analysis that one typically needs to perform on time series data for forecasting with ARIMA.
+See accompanying blog post at https://eekosasih.medium.com/time-series-analysis-template-297a965b42ab
+2. Multivariate Time Series Analysis Template covers a six step analysis that one typicall needs to perform on time series data for forecasting with VAR.
+See accompanying blog post at https://eekosasih.medium.com/multivariate-time-series-analysis-template-9e9bff7495bf